We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Although more studies are needed to explore how Watsu specifically helps joint mobility, hydrotherapy in general is recommended for improving joint range of motion.

 Watsu has some drawbacks.
-As a passive form of therapy, you can’t actively move your body during treatment.
-You must be willing to let a therapist do it for you.
+As a passive form of therapy, you must be willing to let a therapist move your body during treatment.

 You’ll also be in close contact with the therapist.
 For some, this might feel uncomfortable.